Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Simplicial preliminaries and Segal spaces

 where $\partial_{k-1,k}:X_r\to X_1$ is induced by the map $[1]\rat[r]$ sending 0,1 to $k-1,k$.

-A {\em Segal space} is a simplicial $\infty$-groupoid satisfying the Segal condition, namely that the Segal maps are equivalences.
-(This is automatic for $r=0,1$ as the Segal map is just the identity map $X_r\to X_r$, by convention).
+A {\em Segal space} is a simplicial space satisfying the Segal condition, namely that the Segal maps are equivalences.
+(This is automatic for $r=0,1$ as the Segal map is just the identity map $X_r\to X_r$, by convention). \end{blanko}